Trauma-Sensitive Recovery Yoga

 Trauma-Sensitive Yoga (TSY), developed at the Center for Trauma and Embodiment in Brookline, Massachusetts, is “an empirically validated, clinical intervention for complex trauma or chronic, treatment-resistant post-traumatic stress disorder (PTSD).”
-Our classes, rooted in trauma-sensitive yoga, help students create the opportunity to explore breath and physical sensations for personal healing and empowerment.
+Our classes, rooted in trauma-sensitive yoga and recovery principles help students create the opportunity to explore breath and physical sensations for personal healing and empowerment.

 Trauma-Sensitive Yoga